Table of Contents

 User Level | Expert/ Professionals |

-Apart from this, it is very convenient for long exposure shots.
+Apart from this, it is very convenient for long-exposure shots.
 It has a built-in digital viewfinder and an efficient stabilizer, which makes it compatible with any optics.
 It gains ISO 204800 by improving noise performance and low-light capabilities.
 The amplification feature of the camera allows live-view framing of scenes in the night.
 The USB-powered operation of the camera is another exciting thing for time-lapse shooting.
+It is one of the best cameras for astrophotography.

 6. Nikon D500